Charles Darwin: Geology books, barnacles, evolutionary research

 Darwin now had the framework of his theory of natural selection "by which to work", as his "prime hobby".
 His research included extensive experimental selective breeding of plants and animals, finding evidence that species were not fixed and investigating many detailed ideas to refine and substantiate his theory.
 For fifteen years this work was in the background to his main occupation of writing on geology and publishing expert reports on the Beagle collections, in particular, the barnacles.

+The impetus of Darwin's barnacle research came from a collection of a barnacle colony from Chile in 1835, which he dubbed Mr. Arthrobalanus.
+His confusion over the relationship of this species (Cryptophialus minutus) to other barnacles caused him to fixate on the systematics of the taxa.
+He wrote his first examination of the species in 1846, but did not formally describe it until 1854.

-FitzRoy's long delayed Narrative was published in May 1839.
-Darwin's Journal and Remarks got good reviews as the third volume, and on 15 August it was published on its own.
+FitzRoy's long-delayed Narrative was published in May 1839.
+Darwin's Journal and Remarks got good reviews as the third volume, and on 15 August, it was published on its own.
 Early in 1842, Darwin wrote about his ideas to Charles Lyell, who noted that his ally "denies seeing a beginning to each crop of species".

 Darwin's book The Structure and Distribution of Coral Reefs on his theory of atoll formation was published in May 1842 after more than three years of work, and he then wrote his first "pencil sketch" of his theory of natural selection.
 To escape the pressures of London, the family moved to rural Down House in Kent in September.
 On 11 January 1844, Darwin mentioned his theorising to the botanist Joseph Dalton Hooker, writing with melodramatic humour "it is like confessing a murder".
-Hooker replied "There may in my opinion have been a series of productions on different spots, & also a gradual change of species.
+Hooker replied, "There may, in my opinion, have been a series of productions on different spots, & also a gradual change of species.
 I shall be delighted to hear how you think that this change may have taken place, as no presently conceived opinions satisfy me on the subject."